The National LGBT Bar Association’s LEAD Academy

 Training LGBTQ+ and ally law students on Legal Equality And Diversity

-This year, the LGBT Bar launched its inaugural LEAD Academy the day prior to the 2019 Lavender Law Conference and Career Fair in Philadelphia, Pennsylvania with 36 students in attendance.
+This year, the LGBT Bar launched its inaugural LEAD (Legal Equality And Diversity) Academy the day prior to the 2019 Lavender Law® Conference and Career Fair in Philadelphia, Pennsylvania with 36 students in attendance.
 The event, hosted by Reed Smith LLP, was a tremendous success and we look forward to convening again next year!

-Next year’s LEAD Academy will be held in Washington, DC.
+The 2020 LEAD Academy will be held in Washington, D.C.

 This innovative new academy is designed to provide engaged LGBTQ+ and ally law students with the tools they need to create change in and through the legal profession.
 The LEAD Academy consists of three main components:

 - An overview of LGBTQ+ history;

 - The legal developments in the ongoing LGBTQ+ rights movement;

 - How to implement a commitment to LGBTQ+ equality in a legal career at a solo, small/medium, or large firm, as in-house counsel, in a government position, or in impact litigation.

 This Academy is designed to get you up to speed with the legal framework of the LGBTQ+ movement so you are prepared to be an advocate after leaving law school – no matter what area of law you practice or where you practice law!